 7. If you’re breastfeeding, freeze a bottle a day.

 Eventually, each one will mean two hours of freedom for you.
 A pedicure, a yoga class, maybe even a date night.

 When we breathe and move, we align again with the power, wisdom, and nurturing energy that’s always flowing through us.
 Try a free Mom Yoga class in the Ma Yoga Zoom Room.

 10. Remember, every stage gets easier.

 Being a mom is a long, step by step journey.
-It may sound a bit depressing, but it can be useful to remember that every stage requires less from us.
+It may sound a bit depressing, but it can be useful to remember that every stage requires less from us, and learning how to reconnect with yourself can adapt and evolve overtime.
 Enjoy it, mama!